Cyprus (1816 ship): Career

 She then sailed to Île de France (Mauritius) under a license from the British East India Company.
 In July 1826 Lloyds List reported that on 15 March Cyprus, Todd, master, which had left Mauritius on 10 March, bound for Hobart, had returned to Mauritius due to problems with leaks.

 On her return to Hobart Town, Briggs sold Cyprus to the government there for £1700.
 The government needed a replacement for its existing brig, Duke of York, which had become unseaworthy.

 Lieutenant Governor George Arthur used Cyprus to carry convicts, troops, stores, and provisions to the penal colony at Macquarie Harbour.
 She brought back Huon pine, and various goods that the convicts there had manufactured.

 In August 1828 Cyprus set out for Macquarie Harbour.
 She had on board 31 or 33 convicts; Lieutenant Carew and 10 men of the 63rd Regiment of Foot provided the guard.
 The crew consisted of a master and 14 others.
 Cyprus also carried Carew's wife and three other women and their two children, who were returning to Macquarie Harbour.

 Mutiny

 On 5 September Cyprus was anchored in Recherche Bay, having taken shelter there.
 Lieutenant Carew and four others went fishing and while they were away some convicts took over the brig.
 They eventually marooned there all the non-convicts, as well as a number of convicts that chose not to join the mutiny.

 Nineteen convicts sailed away in Cyprus, having appointed one of their number, William Swallow, the only one with sailing experience, as sailing master.
 The mutineers first sailed to New Zealand, and then on to the Chatham Islands.
 There they plundered the schooner Samuel of the seal skins her crew had gathered.
 From the Islands, Cyprus sailed for Tahiti, but then changed destination to Tonga.
 The mutineers landed at Keppel's Island, where Ferguson, the leader, and six others decided to remain.
-Swallow then sailed to Japan, landing near Shikoku, where it was damaged by cannonfire.
+Swallow then sailed to Japan, landing near Shikoku, where it was damaged by cannon fire.